hibooboo2/docker-machine-ranch/README.md

     -T | --validation-tests Run the validation tests.
         This will use buildmaster to run the validation tests on the cluster in a container on the master.
+    --validation-tests-only Run the validation tests on an existing cluster.
+(Can combine with -N)
+        ex: dce-10-acre.sh -N cluster-3 --validation-tests-only

 Example usage: